On the behavior of the DFA and DCCA in trend-stationary processes: Introduction

 \section{Introduction}

-Obtaining common statistics, such as variance, correlation, cross-correlation, etc, from non-sta\-tion\-ar\-y data is usually a very challenging problem.
+Calculating basic statistics as variance, correlation, cross-correlation among others from non-stationary data is a challenging problem.
 In this context, commonly applied statistics such as sample autocorrelation, sample variance and sample cross-correlation lose their traditional meaning.
-Given the importance of such quantities in practice, obtaining strategies to circumvent this problem becomes an essencial matter.
+Given the importance of such quantities, circumventing this problem becomes an essential matter.

 The Detrended Fluctuation Analysis (DFA), introduced by \cite{Peng1994}, is often heuristically described as an indirect way to quantifying variation in trend-stationary time series (understood as the sum of a stationary process plus a polynomial trend).
-It has been successfully applied in several contexts as a tool to detect and quantify long range dependence in trend-stationary time series \citep[see][and references therein]{Kantelhardt2001}.
-A generalization of the DFA for the context where the interest lies on the joint behavior of a pair of time series is the Detrended Cross-Correlation Analysis (DCCA), introduced by \cite{Z2011} based on the detrended covariance of \cite{PS2008} and the DFA.
+A generalization of the DFA for the context where the interest lies in the joint behavior of a pair of time series is the Detrended Cross-Correlation Analysis (DCCA), introduced by \cite{Z2011} based on the detrended covariance of \cite{PS2008} and the DFA.
 In this sense, the DCCA is an indirect quantifier of cross-correlation.